Data-Science-Specialization/Reproducible-Research_Assessment_1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-11-1.png)

-The two key differences that are immediately obvious is that on the weekends the activity is low early in the day, most likely because the person starts the weekend days later and the pace is slower.
+The two key differences that are immediately obvious is that on the weekends the activity is low early in the day, most likely because the person starts the weekend days later and with less activity.
 On the other hand on average there's a higher number of steps taken during the course of the day, that's likely because on the weekend there's no need to sit in the office and the person is more active physically instead of being mostly sitted in front of the computer.